 I love reading and have a great appreciation for literature!
 I wanted to pass that on to my children from an early age.
 Since babies in the womb begin to hear by 18 weeks, I started reading out loud whatever book I was reading.
 Any articles I wrote, I read them out loud while making corrections when I was pregnant.

 Although it may seem silly, it’s never too early to start encouraging your child to read!

 Children learn by imitating.
-As early as 15 months old, a child has the cognitive skills to imitate a behavior they saw.
-To be able to imitate behavior a child needs to be mobile and have hand-eye coordination.
+As early as 15 months old, children have the cognitive skills to imitate a behavior they see.
+To be able to imitate a behavior, a child needs to be mobile and have hand-eye coordination.
 This is the perfect time to introduce a love of reading to your child!

 Check with your local library to see if they offer a preschool reading hour.
 This allows children to sit and listen and experience a new book with their peers.
 Research shows that preschoolers who attend reading hour at a library have greater pre-reading and literacy skills compared to their peers who didn’t go to a library regularly.

 You don’t have to pick up a book to read a story.
 A love of reading can further be encouraged by listening to a story.